MultiMap 1.0.11

 MultiMapAsync<TKey, TValue> — Async-Safe

-Implements IMultiMapAsync and IAsyncEnumerable.
+Implements IMultiMapAsync, IDisposable, and IAsyncDisposable.
 Uses SemaphoreSlim for async-compatible mutual exclusion.
 Designed for async/await patterns and I/O-bound scenarios.

 SimpleMultiMap<TKey, TValue> — Lightweight